-Colorado Revised Statute § 18-3-412.5 makes it a crime to fail to register as a sex offender.
-Felony sex offenders who fail to register face a felony charge while misdemeanor sex offenders who fail to register face a misdemeanor charge.
+Colorado Revised Statute § 18-3-412.5 C.R.S. makes it a crime to fail to register as a sex offender.
+Felony sex offenders who do not register face a felony charge, while misdemeanor sex offenders who do not register face a misdemeanor charge.

 - name (current and any former),